suchitbhayani/Bank-Management-System/README.md

 # Banking-Management-System

-• Developed secure login functionality for banking customers
+• Developed secure login functionality for banking customers <br>
-• Engineered features enabling users to create and monitor their bank accounts
+• Engineered features enabling users to create and monitor their bank accounts <br>
-• Implemented transactions such as deposits, withdrawals, and fund transfers between users
+• Implemented transactions such as deposits, withdrawals, and fund transfers between users <br>